 '''

 - "win32" (Microsoft Windows 32 bit)

 - "win64" (Microsoft Windows 64 bit)

 - "linux32" (Linux Intel 32 bit)

-- "linux64" (Linux Intel 64 bit)

 '''

-• The annotation(SourceDirectory="modelica:/ModelicaLibraryName/Resources/Source"), gives the location for source files.
+- "linux64" (Linux Intel 64 bit) - The annotation(SourceDirectory="modelica:/ModelicaLibraryName/Resources/Source"), gives the location for source files.
 The preceding one is the default and need not be specified; but another location could be specified by using an URI name for the source directory, see section 13.5.
-It is not specified how they are built.
+It is not specified how they are built. - The annotation(License="modelica:/ModelicaLibraryName/Resources/Licenses/MyLicense.txt"), gives the license files for the function.
+The license files are human-readable files containing the license conditions.
+Top-level classes may also contain this annotation (with similar contents), see section 18.10.
+When generating a distributable version for a translated model the license files for used functions and top-level classes should be included.